Josh-moreton/rwxt.org/Notion/05-tech-strategy.md

 ### 6. Review and adjust monthly

 Tech strategy isn't set in stone.
 Schedule a brief review every 30 days to evaluate progress on these items and whether they're still the right priorities.
 Maybe a new opportunity arose or a risk manifested that changes your plan - that's fine.
 The point is to keep the strategy alive and responsive.
-At week 4, 8, and 12 of your 90-day plan, revisit your lists: mark done items complete, update statuses, and possibly add new items or re-prioritize as you learn more.
+At week 4, 8, and 12 of your 90-day plan, revisit your lists: mark done items complete, update statuses, and possibly add new items or re-prioritise as you learn more.
 This ensures you remain agile and focused on what matters most over the quarter.

 **Action Items:**